peikunyang/11_Qubo_solver/README.md

-# Comparative Evaluation of PyTorch, JAX, SciPy, and Neal for Solving QUBO Problems at Scale
+# Comparative Evaluation of PyTorch, JAX, SciPy, and Neal for Dense QUBO Optimization at Large Matrix Scales

 This repository contains the source code and benchmarking framework for the paper:

-**Comparative Evaluation of PyTorch, JAX, SciPy, and Neal for Solving QUBO Problems at Scale**
+**Comparative Evaluation of PyTorch, JAX, SciPy, and Neal for Dense QUBO Optimization at Large Matrix Scales**
 **Author**: Pei-Kun Yang
 📧 E-mail: [peikun@isu.edu.tw](mailto:peikun@isu.edu.tw)
 🆔 ORCID: [0000-0003-1840-6204](https://orcid.org/0000-0003-1840-6204)